Moab Music Festival

 Photo credit: Richard Bowditch

 I attended a music hike on the first Saturday of the festival, which departed in a shuttle from Moab at around 7:45 a.m. and headed 30 minutes outside of town.
 The flood washed out the original hike trail, forcing the festival organizers to switch locations at the last minute.
-So, we walked a mile through a river bed, the water still trickled through and the red walls once again reached overhead, until we reached a sandstone arch that functioned like an acoustic shell.
+So, we walked a mile through a river bed, the water still trickling through and the red walls once again looming overhead, until we reached a sandstone arch that functioned like an acoustic shell.

 From where I sat, I saw the musicians waiting in the de facto green groom, an open space behind the arch on the opposite side of the water.
 When it was their time to play, they ducked under the short opening at the base of the arch and formed a semicircle with their instruments, which included cellos, violas, violins and clarinets.
-Some of them are barefoot.
+Some of them were barefoot.

 Photo credit: Richard Bowditch